-For assets acquired before the date he is liable to be registered, he is eligible to claim input tax on the book value of the assets irrespective of when the asset is acquired.
+For assets acquired before the date he has to be registered, he is eligible to claim input tax on the book value of the assets irrespective of when the asset is acquired.
 For land and building, input tax claim is on the open market value of the assets or book value whichever is the lower.

-However, if he is registered later than the six year period, he is not eligible to claim the input tax acquired before the date he is liable to be registered
+58. However, if he is registered later than the six year period, he is eligible to claim the input tax on assets acquired six years from the date he is registered.

 AMM Sdn.
-Bhd. has reached the threshold of RM500,000 and liable to be registered in April 2015.
-However, he comes forward to register in January 2023.
+Bhd. has reached the threshold of RM500,000 and liable to be registered in April 2018.
+However, he comes forward to register in January 2026.
 Goods acquired by the company are as follows:

-February 2014 ----- Computers --- RM250,000
+February 2017 ---- Computers -- RM250,000

-June 2017 ---- Office furniture --- RM150,000
+June 2020 --- Office furniture -- RM150,000

-March 2021 ----- Motor vehicles ---- RM200,000
+March 2021 ---- Motor vehicles --- RM200,000

 AMM Sdn.
-Bhd. is entitled to claim input tax on assets acquired in June 2017 and March 2021.
-Assets acquired in February 2014 are not claimable.
+Bhd. is entitled to claim input tax on assets acquired in June 2020 and March 2021.
+Assets acquired in February 2017 are not claimable.

-On the other hand, assets which are acquired after the date in which he is liable to be registered, input tax claim is only on the value of the assets at the time of supply.
-Input tax is claimable 6 years after the date he is liable to be registered.
+59. On the other hand, assets which are acquired after the date in which he has to be registered, input tax claim is only on the value of the assets at the time of supply.
+Input tax is claimable 6 years from the date he has to be registered.

-If a taxable person fails to claim input tax at the time he is registered, he is entitled to claim input tax 6 years from the date he is liable to be registered.
+60. If a taxable person fails to claim input tax at the time he is registered, he is entitled to claim input tax 6 years from the date he has to be registered.

 ABC Sdn.
-Bhd. is liable to be registered in 2015 but comes forward to register in 2019.
-For assets purchased after he is liable to be registered, he can claim input tax 6 years after the date he is liable to be registered.
+Bhd. has to be registered in 2015 but comes forward to register in 2019.
+For assets purchased after he has to be registered, he can claim input tax 6 years after the date he has to be registered.
 ABC Sdn.
 Bhd. can claim input tax on the goods purchased from 2015 through 2019.
 Since he is registered in 2019 and fails to claim input tax on the registration date, he has 2 more years to claim input tax i.e. from 2020 through 2021.